How to Formulate A Commercial or Industrial Product

 Common Uses for Processing Aids Include:

-What are Common Processing Aids Used In Products?
+What are Common Processing Aids Used in Products?

-Additives: These usually give a product it’s special smell, color, appearance, or performance boost.
-These can add effects such as anti-foaming, anti-microbial, deep or light colors, flowery smell, etc. These can even be vitamins or minerals added as a health benefit to a food product or as an orange scent that is added to a cleaning companies product line.
+Additives: These usually give a product its special smell, color, appearance, or performance boost.
+These can add effects such as anti-foaming, anti-microbial, deep or light colors, flowery smell, etc. These can even be vitamins or minerals added as a health benefit to a food product or as an orange scent that is added to a cleaning company’s product line.
 Additives are used in a majority of commercial products and can vary significantly in type.

 What are Common Additives Used In Products?

-Common Uses for Actives Ingredients Include:
+Common Uses for Active Ingredients Include:

-What are Common Active Ingredients Used In Products?
+What are Common Active Ingredients Used in Products?